vandium-io/lambda-event-mock/README.md

 # lambda-event-mock

-Mocking library for AWS Lambda events
+Mocking library for testing AWS Lambda events by creating realistic events that contain dynamic data.

 ## Features
 * Easy to use builder-pattern to create mock lambda events for testing